 Mas de l’Ecriture, Terrasses du Larzac – Winemaker blog in French – Pascal Fulla keeps us up to date on his very active winemaker blog which has a lot of fun promotional bits alongside a lot of multimedia, including some truly gorgeous vineyard photography.
-I love how much photo, video, and audio he uses (despite the winery’s name? ).
+I love how much photo, video, and audio he uses (despite the winery’s name? :D).

 Domaine Jones, Fitou – Winemaker blog in English – Katie Jones is a recently installed vigneronne who blogs extensively and regularly.
 I haven’t met Katie yet but her videos definitely give me the impression that she is heavily involved in the winemaking process.
 Lots of regular updates.
 I like how casual this blog is about the technical stuff that happens on a vineyard.
 It’s like everything is new to her and she is unshy about sharing that novelty and freshness with her readers.

 Domaine la Rabidote, Saint Chinian – Winery blog in Swedish – Anders Aberg bought a vineyard in the Saint Chinian on a whim and he gives frequent updates in Swedish (since he hopes to sell most of the wine there).
 He’s a videographer so I expect a lot of good videos of this quality.

 La Peira, Terrasses du Larzac – Winery blog in English – Rob Dougan is all over the web.
 He’s another example of a passion project from another milieu and it’s just obvious to him that he should be online.
 A lot of his posts are clever ways of reminding you of all the good press his wines get.
 But he also gives a great deal of insight into those reviews and what he sees as a propos in the region.